TPB Information Sheet TPB(I) 15/2012

 The trustee will have legal title to the trust property held on behalf of a beneficiary, but will be limited to acting, in relation to the trust property, for their benefit and in accordance with any agreements creating the trust.
 In this sense, a beneficiary also has an interest in the trust property.
 This interest is referred to as an equitable interest.

-Property will be held on trust where an entity (which includes a registered individual, company or partnership) has property that they hold for, or on behalf of, another entity to be applied for a particular purpose (for example, to pay a tax liability).
+Property will be held on trust where an entity (which includes a registered individual, company or partnership tax or BAS agent) has property that they hold for, or on behalf of, another entity to be applied for a particular purpose (for example, to pay a tax liability).

-For tax and BAS agents, a trust will generally arise where the agent receives money or other property on behalf of a client.
-The agent is then required to keep that money or other property separate from their own money or property.
+For tax practitioners, a trust will generally arise where the tax practitioner receives money or other property on behalf of a client.
+The tax practitioner is then required to keep that money or other property separate from their own money or property.

-A trust relationship may be created from either express or implied arrangements between the agent and the client (see example 2 for an illustration of an implied agreement between an agent and their client).
-Therefore it is not necessary for there to be a written agreement between the agent and the client for a trust to arise.
+A trust relationship may be created from either express or implied arrangements between the tax practitioner and the client (see example 2 for an illustration of an implied agreement between a tax practitioner and their client).
+Therefore it is not necessary for there to be a written agreement between the tax practitioner and the client for a trust to arise.

-In the absence of any agreement to the contrary, where a tax or a BAS agent receives money or other property on behalf of a client, whether or not the money or other property was obtained from a third party, ordinarily this money or other property will be held on trust.
+In the absence of any agreement to the contrary, where a tax practitioners receives money or other property on behalf of a client, whether or not the money or other property was obtained from a third party, ordinarily this money or other property will be held on trust.
 This will generally include:

 - client tax refunds received from the Australian Taxation Office (ATO)